-Peace-keeping and human rights monitoring are also featured this week, with the reduction in peace-keeping highlighting the lack of agreement between global powers on responsibility for maintaining peace, with potentially damaging consequences.
+Peace-keeping and human rights monitoring were also featured this week, with the reduction in peace-keeping highlighting the lack of agreement between global powers on responsibility for maintaining peace, with potentially damaging consequences.

-Finally, once again, blog posts in Spanish highlight the critical situation of Venezuelans both in their home country and abroad.
+Finally, once again, blog posts in Spanish highlighted the critical situation of Venezuelans both in their home country and abroad.

 Selection#24 (7th-13th September)

 This week we had a number of blog posts on India, which focused on disaster preparedness, the marginalisation of migrants and refugees (especially with Covid) and the threat Covid measures pose to civil society.

 Refugees also featured because of the risks posed by global governance failures, and how ideas of wellness can be part of social support measures.

 This week’s posts highlight a number of aid policy issues.
 These include the politics of recovery interventions in the midst of conflict, how unconditional cash transfers actually encourage specific expenditure and relationships, and how fundraising often determines international agency actions at the start of crisis.
 Also how even in the pandemic monitoring and evaluation is more than reporting.

 This week’s blog posts returned to the need for changing the way we provide aid.